twilio-labs/call-gpt/README.md

 This configuration tells Twilio to send incoming call audio to your app when someone calls your number.
 The app responds to the incoming call webhook with a [Stream](https://www.twilio.com/docs/voice/twiml/stream) TwiML verb that will connect an audio media stream to your websocket server.

 ## Application Workflow
-CallGPT coordinates the data flow between multiple different services including Deepgram, OpenAI, ElevenLabs, and Twilio Media Streams:
+CallGPT coordinates the data flow between multiple different services including Deepgram, OpenAI, and Twilio Media Streams:
 ![Call GPT Flow](https://github.com/twilio-labs/call-gpt/assets/1418949/0b7fcc0b-d5e5-4527-bc4c-2ffb8931139c)